-tion: most significant are their masses, density profiles, redshifts and impact parameters to the line of sight.
+A number of parameters determine the importance of these perturbers for creating violations to the cusp-caustic relation: most significant are their masses, density profiles, redshifts and impact parameters to the line of sight.
 Before presenting the results from general lines of sight taken from N-body simulations, we first show several simple perturbation scenarios to illustrate, individually, the effects of these different parameters, in the case of a single perturbing halo.